yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Display/DSS7.rst

     ..
 Image:: /images/DSS7_HW.png

-.. ifconfig:: CONFIG_part_variant in ('AM62X', 'AM65X', 'AM62AX')
+.. ifconfig:: CONFIG_part_variant in ('AM62X', 'AM65X', 'AM62AX', 'AM62PX')

     ..
 Image:: /images/DSS7Lite_HW.png

 The above image gives an overview of the DSS hardware.

+.. ifconfig:: CONFIG_part_variant in ('AM62PX')

+    - The AM62PX SoC has 2 instances of the DSS7-UL, connected to different display peripherals, inside the SoC.
+    - **Note:** The Video Pipelines from one instance of DSS **cannot** overlay image planes via the Overlay Managers of another DSS.

 The arrows show how pipelines are connected to overlay managers, which are further connected to video-ports, which finally create an encoded pixel stream for display on the LCD or monitor.

 .. ifconfig:: CONFIG_part_variant in ('AM62AX')